Values & Philosophy

 The values that form the basis for our learning are –

 At the commencement of each year, every class participates in our TEAM Start Up Program (Together Everyone Achieves More).
 Each class student is given a code of conduct booklet outlining the rights and responsibilities of every student at GPS.
-The student code of conduct book is signed and kept at home as a reference for parents and students.
 Every class has a Class Code of Conduct book that can be referred to throughout the year.

 The school’s motto, ‘Teaming For Excellence’, emphasises the importance of our school values and working collaboratively to achieve success.